-To recover the North/South "Blue" Data Plane, the Tier-1 "Blue" must be attached to Edge Cluster LocB (instead of Edge Cluster LocA).
-In addition, the Tier-1 "Blue" has to be connected to Tier-0 GW LocB (instead of Tier-0 GW LocA).
-Those two configurations can be done directly from the NSX-T Manager UI, or can be scripted via API and part of the recovery plan.
+To recover the North/South "Blue" Data Plane, the Tier-1 "Blue" has to be connected to Tier-0 GW LocB (instead of Tier-0 GW LocA).
+This configuration can be done directly from the NSX Manager UI, or can be scripted via API and part of the recovery plan.

 The Data Plane service outage will last up to the Tier-1 configuration change.
-Once the configuration change is configured on the NSX-T Manager, the Data Plane service is immediately recovered.
+Once the configuration change is configured on the NSX Manager, the Data Plane service is immediately recovered.